pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

           The easiest way therefore, to make sure that at least the non-detuned tune is in the tolerance window, is to use the `Autotunes` in the `Tune Settings`:
           If this is activated (here for `transverse` planes), the highest peak in the whole spectrum is automatically assumed to be the driven tune.
           From those we can specify the difference to the natural tunes, by activating the `Nat.
 Deltas`, instead of the natural tunes themselves.
-          Now, no matter the tune drift (if the tunes are kept updated in Multiturn), the unperturbed natural tune should always be, where we expect it.
+          Now, no matter the tune drift (if the tunes are kept updated in Multiturn), the unperturbed natural tune should always be, where we expect it.<br>
-          :fontawesome-solid-circle-question: **Beware that the signs between the `Nat.
+          :fontawesome-solid-triangle-exclamation: **Beware that the signs between the `Nat.
 Deltas` and Multiturns are inverted,** <br>
-           as Multiturn uses the $\Delta$ to specify the excitation frequency based on the natural tune, while the GUI/harpy searches for the natural tune at $\Delta$ from the driven tune.
+           as Multiturn uses the &Delta; to specify the excitation frequency based on the natural tune, while the GUI/harpy searches for the natural tune at &Delta; from the driven tune.
           </p>
           <figure>
               <img src="../../../assets/images/amplitude_detuning_procedure/tune_settings.png">